GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Conclusion

 \section{Conclusion}

 We introduced GENIAL, a machine-learning-driven framework for the automatic generation and optimization of combinational logic circuits.
 By combining a high-effort logic synthesis optimization flow with model inversion of a Transformer-based surrogate model for encoding generation, GENIAL enables sample-efficient design space exploration for optimizing key hardware metrics.
-Our results empirically demonstrate that two’s-complement and signed-magnitude encodings are both area- and power-efficient.
-Remarkably, GENIAL rediscovers these formats or close variants from scratch, without prior knowledge, and uncovers novel representations along the area-power Pareto frontier.
-Notably GR13, a 4b interger encoding resulting in 18\% lower power consumption than the two's complement.
+Remarkably, GENIAL rediscovers the two’s-complement encoding and identifies close variants of the sign-magnitude format from scratch, without prior knowledge, while uncovering novel representations along the area–power Pareto frontier.
+Notably, GR13 is a 4-bit integer encoding resulting in 18\% lower power consumption than the two's complement.
 These findings validate surrogate-model inversion as a powerful strategy for circuit optimization.
 Future work will explore scaling GENIAL to larger circuits, other input value distributions, and circuits not as thoroughly investigated as multipliers, unlocking broader opportunities for logic function optimization.